wglass/lighthouse/docs/source/configuration/clusters.rst

 requests to `/api/sprockets` get routed to an independent sprockets cluster.

 Note that it also adds the "mode http" directive to the meta cluster's frontend definition, a requirement for "path_beg" ACLs.
-The "frontent" portion of a `meta_clusters` is a list of any frontend directives that should be added to the meta cluster's stanza.
+The "frontend" portion of a `meta_clusters` is a list of any frontend directives that should be added to the meta cluster's stanza.